It’s Almost Spring!

-It’s almost Spring which means it’s time to start thinking about planting bulbs for your summer garden.
+It’s time to start thinking about planting bulbs for your summer garden.

 If you missed the fall planting season, don’t worry!
 There’s still time.
 Late-planted bulbs may bloom later than normal but perennials will be back on schedule for next year.

 Start with a spring clean up.
 Cut perennials back that weren’t pruned in the fall but be careful not to cut into new growth that may be emerging!